rli99/hackadoll-bot1/README.md

 consumer_secret = Consumer secret for the Twitter app.
 access_token_key = Access token for the Twitter app.
 access_token_secret = Access token secret for the Twitter app.
+nicovideo_user = Username for the Niconico user. nicovideo_pw = Password for the Niconico user.